Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 1. Reciprocal blast

-To further check the alignment or lack there of we can do a reciprocal blast by setting the percent query and subect coverage.
-If we require a certain percentage of alignmnet on each side and still get no alignment of the PAV candidates (in this case present in graylings and absent in other salmonids.
+To further check the alignment or lack there of we can do a reciprocal blast by setting the percent query and subject coverage.
+If we require a certain percentage of alignment on each side and still get no alignment of the PAV candidates, we can be more confident.
 Here, I required 70% query coverage and 70% subject coverage.

 ```
 diamond blastp \